Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Introduction

-In our study of global well-posedness of \eqref{eq:reaction_diffusion_system_intro}, $L^p(L^q)$-theory plays a key role.
-This theory was already used in our previous work \cite{AVreaction-local} to derive high order regularity and positivity of solutions, which are both essential ingredients in this paper.
-Positivity of solutions is of fundamental importance for physical reasons, but we will also use it to derive energy estimates.
-The need for $L^p(L^q)$-theory ($L^p$ in time and $L^q$ in space) in the study of global well-posedness of \eqref{eq:reaction_diffusion_system_intro} can be (roughly) explained as follows.
+In our study of global well-posedness of \eqref{eq:reaction_diffusion_system_intro}, $L^p(L^q)$-theory ($L^p$ in time and $L^q$ in space) plays a key role.
+This theory was already used in our previous work \cite{AVreaction-local} to derive high-order regularity and positivity of solutions, which are both essential ingredients in this manuscript.
+The positivity of solutions is of fundamental importance for physical reasons, but we will also use it to derive energy estimates.
+The need for $L^p(L^q)$-theory in the study of global well-posedness of \eqref{eq:reaction_diffusion_system_intro} can be (roughly) explained as follows.
 In reaction-diffusion equations, the nonlinearities in \eqref{eq:b_smoothness_intro} are of high polynomial growth, say $h\gg 1$.
-In case $h$ or $d$ are high enough (e.g.\ $(d,h)=(3,2)$ or $(d,h) = (2,3)$), then one can no longer work in an $L^2(L^2)$-setting because the nonlinearities require better Sobolev embeddings.
+In the case that $h$ or $d$ are large enough (e.g.\ $(d,h)=(3,2)$ or $(d,h) = (2,3)$), then one can no longer work in an $L^2(L^2)$-setting because the nonlinearities require better Sobolev embeddings.
 Alternatively, one could use an $L^2(H^{s,2})$-setting.
 However, this has two disadvantages.
-Firstly, typically requires transport noise of smoothness $\geq s$ which is not satisfied in general, since the Kolmogorov's spectrum requires smoothness $<\frac{2}{3}$.
-Second, energy estimates in $L^2(H^{s,2})$ are hard to prove.
-In particular, we could not find suitable coercivity/dissipative conditions that can be verified in applications.
+Firstly, typically requires transport noise of smoothness $\geq s$ which is not satisfied in general, as $\gamma>0$ in \eqref{eq:b_smoothness_intro} is typically small.
+Secondly, energy estimates in $L^2(H^{s,2})$ are hard to prove.
+In particular, we could not find suitable coercivity/dissipativity conditions that can be verified in applications.
 In contrast, in an $L^{p}(L^q)$-setting this works very well, as we will see.
-Finally, we mention that from the scaling argument in \cite[Subsection 1.4]{AVreaction-local}, the right space to study well-posedness of \eqref{eq:reaction_diffusion_system_intro}, is the Lebesgue space $L^{\frac{d}{2}(h-1)}(\Tor^d;\R^{\ell})$.
-This space turns out to be critical in a certain sense.
+Finally, we mention that from the scaling argument in \cite[Subsection 1.4]{AVreaction-local}, the right space to study well-posedness of \eqref{eq:reaction_diffusion_system_intro}, is the (critical) Lebesgue space $L^{\frac{d}{2}(h-1)}(\Tor^d;\R^{\ell})$.